There is much to learn about the COVID-19 pandemic. AASC is here to support you and we share your

 FAQs can be found here.

-All local Social Security offices are closed to the public for in-person service, but online services are
+All local Social Security offices are closed to the public for in-person service, but the following online services

 Celebrating Service Coordinators

 As part of our advocacy, AASC is promoting the work of service coordinators during the pandemic

 through personal stories and AASC Online data.
 This document shows the impact you and your peers

 around the country are having on your communities during this challenging time.
 Let AASC know what